stephenlacy/msi-keyboard/README.md

 Breathe and Wave modes support fading between colors, which can be set when calling the keyboard.mode() method.

-Passing in only one color argument defaults the secondaryColor to 'off':
+Passing in only one color argument defaults the secondaryColor to 'black':

 `keyboard.mode(String mode, String primaryColor);`